davstromb/frege/README.md

 # Frege Hello world
 _"Frege is a non-strict, purely functional programming language for the Java virtual machine in the spirit of Haskell.
 It is considered a Haskell dialect or simply "a" Haskell for the Java virtual machine._

 _Frege has a strong static type system with type inference.
 Higher rank types are supported, though type annotations are required for that.[1]
 Frege programs are compiled to Java bytecode and run in a Java virtual machine.
-Existing Java classes and methods can be used seamlessly from Frege after their types have been properly declared._
+Existing Java classes and methods can be used seamlessly from Frege after their types have been properly declared.
+[Wikipedia](https://en.wikipedia.org/wiki/Frege_(programming_language))

-_The language was designed by Ingo Wechsung,[2] who named it after the German mathematician, logician and philosopher Gottlob Frege."_ [Wikipedia](https://en.wikipedia.org/wiki/Frege_(programming_language))

 ### Get started: Hello world